dapr/proposals/0012-BIRS-distributed-scheduler.md

 // Job is the definition of a job. message Job {
   // The unique name for the job. string name = 1;

   // The schedule for the job.
-    string schedule = 2;
+  optional string schedule = 2;

+  // Optional: jobs with fixed repeat counts (accounting for Actor Reminders). optional uint32 repeats = 3;

+  // Optional: sets time at which or time interval before the callback is invoked for the first time. optional string due_time = 4;

+  // Optional: Time To Live to allow for auto deletes (accounting for Actor Reminders). optional string ttl = 5;

   // Job data.
-    google.protobuf.Any data = 3;
+  google.protobuf.Any data = 6;

-    // Optional: jobs with fixed repeat counts (accounting for Actor Reminders). int32 repeats = 4;

-    // Optional: sets time at which or time interval before the callback is invoked for the first time. string due_time = 5;

-    // Optional: Time To Live to allow for auto deletes (accounting for Actor Reminders). string ttl = 6;
 }

-// rpc ScheduleJob(ScheduleJobRequest) returns (google.protobuf.Empty) {}

 // ScheduleJobRequest is the message to create/schedule the job. message ScheduleJobRequest {
   // The job details.
   Job job = 1;
 }

-// rpc DeleteJob(DeleteJobRequest) returns (google.protobuf.Empty) {}

-// DeleteJobRequest is the message to delete the job by name. message DeleteJobRequest {
+// GetJobRequest is the message to retrieve a job. message GetJobRequest {
   // The name of the job.
   string name = 1;
 }

-// rpc GetJob(GetJobRequest) returns (GetJobResponse) {}
+// GetJobResponse is the message's response for a job retrieved. message GetJobResponse {
+  // The job details.
+  Job job = 1;
+}

-// GetJobRequest is the message to get the job by name. message GetJobRequest {
+// DeleteJobRequest is the message to delete the job by name. message DeleteJobRequest {
   // The name of the job.
   string name = 1;
 }

-// GetJobResponse is the response message to convey the job. message GetJobResponse {
-    // The job details.
-    Job job = 1;
-}

-// rpc ListJobs(ListJobsRequest) returns (ListJobsResponse) {}

 // ListJobsRequest is the message to list jobs by app_id. message ListJobsRequest {